 5. Your Choice Of Pools

 On our honeymoon, there were times we wanted to be social and others we wanted to be alone.
 With 6 pools located all over the resort, you are bound to find one that’s empty.
 Most visitors go to 1 of the 2 main pools.
 We found the rest to be unoccupied most of the time.

 6. Amazing Weather

-Both times we traveled to Antigua were in March and April.
+Both times we traveled to Sandals Grande Antigua were in March and April.
 We had fabulous weather each time.
-The island breeze was always blowing and the sun was out almost all the time.
-If you are looking to visit, I highly recommend this time of year.
+The island breeze was always blowing and the sun was out the majority of the time.
+If you are looking to visit, I highly recommend traveling during the spring season.

 Sandals Grande Antigua has the most live entertainment offerings we’ve seen so far.
 Nightly dance lessons, live music from local bands, talent shows, chocolate parties, karaoke and more!
 Even our shy selves got out on the dance floor and learned a few moves to Reggae music.
 Often, there were multiple events happening across the resort at the same time.

 8. Come Back Soon Event

 If you are a returning Sandals Select Member, you are automatically invited to the weekly Come Back Soon Dinner.
 It’s a chance to get dressed up, eat a fantastic meal and get to know others that have traveled to Sandals Resort Locations.
 Tip: Make a list of questions for those sitting at your table.
 This event is the perfect way to get information on other Sandals Resorts when you are trying to decide on your next location.